christopherstanleyobinna-rgb/Nigeria-Health-Analysis-Dashboard/README.md

 ![](hospital_pic.jpg)
 ## Project Overview

-This project presents a data-driven analysis of disease occurrence and mortality across Nigeria using an interactive dashboard.
+This project was developed as part of the Codeant Technology Hub – Talent Pool Mentorship Program and It focuses on data-driven analysis of disease occurrence and mortality across Nigeria using an interactive dashboard.
 The goal of the analysis is to identify patterns in disease distribution, highlight high-risk regions, and provide insights that can support better public health decision-making.
 The dashboard analyzes 10 major diseases across 37 Nigerian states, examining factors such as mortality rates, disease prevalence, regional differences, age group impact, and yearly trends.

 # Dashboard Preview